 There is no ethical issue in this manuscript because no human material was used.

-References
+References (Check all references and ensure that all references in list is inside text and follow journal format for references)

 1.CDC- Sparganosis".
 2017;12-30.